Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 Reason: Ensures the ball no longer goes out of bounds upon initialization.
 Prevent the ball fall out of bound.

+- Initially the ball will not bounce up when the ball hits the bottom of the screen while falling down in a straight line.
+- Add resetCollideFlags after the ball hits the bottom of the screen.

+Reason: Ensure the ball collide and move in correct direction.

 -------------------------------------------
 In the new breakMovement package: